My research has three distinct strands:

 - Politics, Media, Culture and Communication: I am interested in online political communication by marginalised groups; racialised and gendered political discourse, and raced and gendered constructions and representations in media and popular culture.

 - Race, Ethnicity and Culture in Higher Education: I aim to to provide critical and nuanced understandings on racial inequalities in higher education as they impact both staff and students.

-- Inclusion, Equality and Justice in Higher Education Teaching: specifically relating to the curriculum and teaching practice.
+- Inclusion, Equality and Justice in Higher Education: specifically relating to the curriculum and teaching practice.

 I specialise in qualitative-interpretative research using critical, transformative and emancipatory paradigms including critical race theory, cultural democracy and Black feminism.
 I employ a range of research methods including focus groups, interviews and case studies, critical ethnography, autoethnography, virtual ethnography and cyberethnography.

 I would be interested in supervising research students in any of the above or broader related areas.

 Current Research Students